opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

   `code` was used.
 The code was the same as the id without the feedId prefix.
 The `code` is removed from OTP2.
 Clients may not be affected by this change, unless they toke advantage of the semantics in the old `code`.
+- `Trip`
+  - The deprecated `tripBikesAllowed` is removed.
+  - The `routeId` replace `route`.
+The route is no longer part of the trip.
+    To obtain the Route object call the Index API with the routeId.